 In this passage Paul is addressing those who “boast in God” and felt “sure” that they were “a guide to the blind, a light to those who are in darkness, an instructor of the foolish, a teacher of children, having in the law the embodiment of knowledge and truth.”
-(2:17-20 – ESV) And he warns them, “You then who teach others, do you not teach yourself?
-(2:21 – ESV) He says also, “You have no excuse, O man, everyone of you who judges. . .
-For “when God’s righteous judgment will be revealed”, then “He will render to each one according to his works.”
-(2:1,6 – ESV)
+(2:17-20, ESV) And he warns them, “You then who teach others, do you not teach yourself?
+(2:21, ESV) He says also, “You have no excuse, O man, everyone of you who judges… For “when God’s righteous judgment will be revealed”, then “He will render to each one according to his works.”
+(2:1,6, ESV)

-It is wise for us then to remember Paul’s admonition against favoritism:
+It is wise then for us to remember Paul’s admonition against favoritism:

-For God shows no partiality. . . it is not the hearers of the law [those who feel they are doctrinally correct] who are righteous before God, but the doers of the law who will be justified.
+For God shows no partiality… it is not the hearers of the law [those who feel they are doctrinally correct] who are righteous before God, but the doers of the law who will be justified.
 For when Gentiles, who do not have the law, by nature do what the law requires, they are a law to themselves, even though they do not have the law.
 They show that the work of the law is written on their hearts, while their conscience also bears witness.
 (2:11,13-15 – ESV)

 Again, it is a matter of “by their fruits you will know them.”
 (Matthew 7:20)

-In this study, the purpose has been to establish a solid doctrinal foundation, to focus on the theological angle. . . and to do so without indulging in scathing denunciations of wayward doctrinal theories.
+In this study, the purpose has been to establish a solid doctrinal foundation, to focus on the theological angle… and to do so without indulging in scathing denunciations of wayward doctrinal theories.
 Regarding the “alien gospel”, this is a doctrine that has sprouted on the Christian landscape, with many roots and overspreading branches, and there is a need to establish what is fact and what is fiction.

-As we have learned, every historical age has its body of speculative, imaginative literature, and it should not surprise us, especially in this generation living so close to the “end of days”, that there should exist a large body of artistic works focusing on various End Time scenarios.
+As we have learned, every historical age has its body of speculative, imaginative literature, and it should not surprise us, especially in this generation living so close to the “end of days”, that there should exist a large body of artistic works focusing on various End of the Age scenarios.
 It will be helpful then to establish what is genuine.
 And as it was with the early church fathers, that requires sifting through a large body of material and sorting out the true gold from the abundance of fool’s gold.